-It's been a topic I've talked about often here on the site, but for those struggling to get a handle on their overspending, there is hope and definitely a few exercises and activities to do to help overcome your overspending problem – whether it's a full-blown addiction or a bad habit you'd like to break in order to live a better financial future.
+If you've landed here on this page…I'm willing to bet your spending habits aren't (as Mary Poppins says) ship-shape.
+Writing about how to stop spending money is something I cover often here on the site, but for those struggling to get a handle on their overspending – there is hope.
+Below are a few exercises and activities to do to help overcome your overspending problem – whether it's a full-blown addiction or a bad habit you'd like to break in order to live a better financial future.

 - 5 ways to assess if you have a legitimate shopping problem.

 - See how much mindless shopping costs you by tracking your spending in an app.
-(We love Learnvest for this.
-Here's why.)
 Swiping your card is often painless, but when you see in your “shopping” tab $400.. it's definitely a reality check.

 - Find a licensed therapist, particularly one who specializes in addiction or money counseling.